jbsparrow/CyberDropDownloader/docs/reference/configuration-options/settings/sorting.md

 > `codec` - ex. h264

 ## sorted_other

 This is the format for the directory structure and naming scheme for other files.

-## Dupe Cleanup Options

-These are options for enable/disable hashing and auto dupe delection

-To enable auto dupe cleanup:

-1. Set `hashing` to `IN_PLACE` or `POST_DOWNLOAD`
-2. Set `auto_dedupe` to `true`

-## hashing
-There are three possible options for hashing

-1. `OFF`: disables hashing
-2. `IN_PLACE`: performs hashing after each download
-3. `POST_DOWNLOAD`: performs hashing after all downloads have completed

-The default hasing algorithm is `xxh128`.
-You can enable aditional hashing algoritms, but you can not replace the default

-## auto_dedupe

-Enables deduping files functionality.
-Needs `hashing` to be enabled

-This finds all files in the database with the same hash and size, and keeps the oldest copy of the file

-Deletion only occurs if two or more matching files are found from the database search

-## add_sha256_hash

-allows files to be hashed with the `sha256` algorithm, this enables matching with sites that provide this information

-## add_md5_hash

-allows files to be hash with the `md5` algorithm, this enables matching with sites that provide this information.

-{% hint style="info" %}
-**md5** was de default hashing algoritm of cyberdrop-dl v5.
-If you have a database from v5 that you would like to import into v6, is recommend to enable `md5` to match previous hashed files
-{% endhint %}

-## send_deleted_to_trash

-files are sent to trash instead of permanently deleting, enabling easy restoration